What is pica?

 Feed your cat a well balanced and good quality diet

 A high fibre diet can eliminate this behaviour in some cats.
 Speak to your veterinarian before making any changes to your cat’s diet.
-Also, a constant supply of dry food may be of help.

 Remove attractive targets